 Congratulations!
-You’ve taken the first steps in improving your memory.
+You’re about to take the first steps in improving your memory.

 [To play this game, click on the large picture above and you will see the word Construct3 appear on the screen.
 Wait a few seconds until the game loads and then you are set to go!]

-While playing Cross the Bridge you gave your short term memory a workout.
+While playing Cross the Bridge you give your short term memory and concentration a workout.

 What is your brain doing?